jbshp/GenCompareSum/README.md

 * `--num_generated_texts` - Number of generated salient texts to select to carry forward to comparative step
 * `--block_n_gram_generated_text` - If set, use an `Int` value to give the number of words which need to be the same consecutively between two texts for one of them to be removed.
 If unset, no n-gram blocking is applied to generated texts
 * `--summary_len_metric` - Metric by which to get the target length of the summary, either `sentences` or `tokens`
-* `--num_sentences` - Number of sentences to select for predicted exractive summary
+* `--num_sentences` - Number of sentences to select for predicted extractive summary
 * `--target_tokens` - Target number of tokens to aim for in predicted summary.
 * `--block_n_gram_sum` - If set, use an `Int` value to give the number of words which need to be the same consecutively between two texts for one of them to be removed.
 If unset, no n-gram blocking is applied to generated texts
 * `--visible_device` - gpu device to use, if using a gpu